 The St. Ola Station general store now has fuel sales.
 They have all grades and pay at the pump.
 We were without a local gas station for just over two years after Trudys closed.
 Two thumbs up to the owners for managing their way through a mountain of red tape.
 Please support them and buy your fuel locally.
 The store is located on the south-east corner of St. Ola Road and Hwy.
-62. For snowmobile riders, they are just a few feet off the Hastings Heritage Trail at MM 102.
+62. For trail users, they are just a few feet off the Hastings Heritage Trail at MM 102.

 The municipality is on winter burning rules.
 Daytime burning is allowed with fires up to 6 feet by 6 feet.
 This continues through March 31.